Svara: Etymology

-The Kannada word swara and Tamil alphabet or letter suram do not represent a sound, but rather more generally the place of articulation (PoA) (பிறப்பிடம்), where one generates a sound, and the sounds made there can vary in pitch.
+The Kannada word svara and Tamil alphabet or letter suram do not represent a sound, but rather more generally the place of articulation (PoA) (பிறப்பிடம்), where one generates a sound, and the sounds made there can vary in pitch.

 In the Vedas

 The word is found in the Vedic literature, particularly the Samaveda, where it means accent and tone, or a musical note, depending on the context.
 The discussion there focusses on three accent pitch or levels: svarita (sounded, circumflex normal), udatta (high, raised) and anudatta (low, not raised).
 However, scholars question whether the singing of hymns and chants were always limited to three tones during the Vedic era.

-In the general sense swara means tone, and applies to chanting and singing.
-The basic swaras of Vedic chanting are udatta, anudatta and svarita.
+In the general sense svara means tone, and applies to chanting and singing.
+The basic svaras of Vedic chanting are udatta, anudatta and svarita.
 Vedic music has madhyama or ma as principal note so that tonal movement is possible towards lower and higher pitches, thus ma is taken for granted as fixed in any tonal music (madhyama avilopi, मध्यम अविलोपी).

-One-swara Vedic singing is called aarchika chanting, e.g. in chanting the following texts on one note:
+One-svara Vedic singing is called ārcika chanting, e.g. in chanting the following texts on one note: